AhmedKamran1/website-builder-playground/TRACK.md

 - navState break states into multiple states for easibility //DONE
 - enums to be named properly //Done
 - remove dropdowns completely //DONE
-- (async thunk idk have to search)function to send updated component data to api and function to send add component data to api
+- (async thunk)function to send updated component data to api and function to send add component data to api(different thunks for nav and page component which includes add/update reducers)
-- fix simple nav tabs to be buttons and add logo
 - pagename and website id work
+- fix simple nav tabs to be buttons and add logo with alt text and option to upload image

+# ASK
+- default behaviour implementation and code design if editing area is directly accessed?
+- what to add in some cases of pending and fullfilled?
+- what will happen to componentId? we are using it for handling selected components
+- navbar should be pre-added? pages wont be visible then if not added. and how will we fetch navbar on initial load if not pre-added? if pre-add then what approach to use?
+- page components pre-added?
+- templates in db why? pre-fetch and ssr why required?